Nwjr20/Dart-Code-Club-Modules/Unit3 Logic and Control Flow/README.md

 Let's just try it out.

 In the editor, insert a line that containing `if(true) {}`.
-This is the most basic `if` statement you can write.
+This is the most basic `if` statement.
 Your boolean conditional goes in the parenthesis (where it currently says true) and whatever code you want to be executed goes in the curly braces (currently nothing).
 Insert a line that says `print("Hello");` inside the curly braces.
 The Editor window should now look like:

   ```dart